 The Indian markets have started today's session on a volatile note.
-The benchmark indices opened above the breakeven mark, fell thereafter but have managed to claw back towards the positive territory since then.
-Other key Asian markets are trading in the red with China (down 0.6%) leading the pack of losers.
-The US markets closed lower by 0.1% yesterday.
+The benchmark indices opened above the breakeven mark, slipped into the red and are inching towards the positive territory since then.
+Other key Asian markets are trading in the green with Taiwan (up 0.4%) leading the pack of gainers.
+The US markets closed higher by 0.5% yesterday.

-Currently in India, heavyweights from the BSE-Sensex are trading a mixed bag with energy and power stocks attracting investors' interest.
-However, auto stocks are trading weak.
-The BSE-Sensex is trading lower by around 1 point, while the NSE-Nifty is down by about 5 points.
-However, buying interest is being witnessed among mid and small cap stocks as the BSE-Midcap and BSE-Smallcap indices are trading higher by 0.5% and 0.3% respectively.
-The rupee is trading at 45.68 to the US dollar.
+Currently in India, heavyweights from the BSE-Sensex are trading a mixed bag with telecom stocks attracting investors' interest.
+However, select software stocks are in the red.
+The BSE-Sensex is trading lower by around 15 points, while the NSE-Nifty is down by about 2 points.
+However, buying interest is being witnessed among mid and small cap stocks as the BSE-Midcap and BSE-Smallcap indices are trading higher by 0.1% and 0.2% respectively.
+The rupee is trading at 45.43 to the US dollar.